Apply to work on protected tree

 Anyone can apply to carry out work on a protected tree.
 You can also apply for consent for trees that are not on your land, for example, to prune an overhanging branch from a neighbour's tree.
 Please ensure you do not begin work on the tree until we have granted permission.

-You can submit your application using the government Planning Portal - you will receive a receipt of your application after submitting it.
+You can submit your application using our online portal which includes full guidance notes - you will receive a receipt of your application after submitting it.

 Working on a tree without consent

-If work is carried out on a protected tree/tree in conservation area, without consent, which damages or destroys the tree(s), you could face an unlimited fine if convicted in the magistrates court.
+If work is carried out on a tree protected by a tree preservation order or a tree in a conservation area, without consent, which damages or destroys the tree(s), you could face an unlimited fine if convicted in the magistrates court.

 In determining the amount of the fine, the court will take into account any financial benefit arising from the offence.
 For lesser offences that are unlikely to destroy a tree, you could be fined up to £2,500.